equalogic/typeorm-relations-graphql/README.md

 import { GraphQLResolveInfo } from 'graphql';

-// Example resolver function for a "createProduct" mutation in your GQL schema async function createProduct(source: any, args: any, context: any, info: GraphQLResolveInfo): Promise<CreateProductPayload> {
+// Example resolver function for a "createProduct" mutation in your GQL schema async function createProduct(
+  source: any,
+  args: any,
+  context: any,
+  info: GraphQLResolveInfo,
+): Promise<CreateProductPayload> {
   const connection = getConnection();
   const relationMapper = new RelationMapper(connection);